gurkirt/FPN.pytorch1.0/README.md

 - Max-pooling in resnet after first convolutional layer is not used
 - Input image size is `300`.
 - Resulting feature map size on five pyramid levels is `[75, 38, 19, 10, 5]`
-- VOC models are trained for 70K iterations with initial learning rate 0.0002
 - Learning rate dropped after 50K iterations in case of VOC
-- Batch size of 16 is used in case of VOC
+- Learning rate dropped after 120K iterations in case of COCO